openscilab/ipspot/README.md

-IPSpot is a Python library for retrieving the current system's IP address and location information.
+IPSpot is a Python library for retrieving the current system’s IP data and detailed location information such as region, longitude, and latitude.
-It currently supports public and private IPv4 detection using multiple API providers with a fallback mechanism for reliability.
+It supports both public and private IPv4 and IPv6 detection through multiple API providers, using a fallback mechanism for improved reliability.
-Designed with simplicity and modularity in mind, IPSpot offers quick IP and geolocation lookups directly from your machine.
+It has a simple and modular design, making it easy to perform fast IP, geolocation, provider, and regional lookups directly from your machine.

 Repo : https://github.com/openscilab/ipspot